 Why Purple Martins Need Houses

-But in the eastern half of the country, purple martins nest almost exclusively in manmade boxes.
+Historically, purple martins nested in natural tree hollows, old woodpecker holes, and cliff crevices near water throughout most of the U.S. The birds continue to do so in the West, especially in saguaro cacti.
+But in the eastern half of the country, purple martins now nest almost exclusively in manmade boxes.
 Native Americans began the tradition thousands of years ago when they found that a hollow gourd placed in a tree was attractive to breeding bird pairs.
-Man-made houses are now essential to martins’ survival.
+Man-made purple martin houses are now essential to martins’ survival.

 How to Choose a Purple Martin House